Update: I visited the Great Rann of Kutch in January 2020 again so, I have updated the article with the latest information.

-One of the most common questions that everyone asks is how to reach Kutch on a low budget.
-Well, Bhuj is the nearest major city from where you can leave for Kutch so you need to first reach Bhuj and then move on to Kutch.
+One of the most common questions that everyone asks me is how to reach Kutch.
+And a lot of people usually want an option on a low budget.
+So, here is everything you need to know to plan your trip to the Great Rann of Kutch.

 Reaching Bhuj via Flight

 One of the direct and fastest ways to reach Bhuj is by taking a direct flight to the Bhuj airport which lies 4-5 km outside of the city.
 You will get flights from major cities like Ahmedabad, Delhi, Hyderabad, Bengaluru, etc. but the frequency of these flights would be less as compared to other places.

 Also, the flights to Bhuj will be costly due to less frequency which can raise your travel expenses by a great deal.